LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ### Integrate OSM Resources

-In addition to some built-in resources, Leafmap also integrates many external geographic information resources.
-Among them, OSM (OpenStreetMap) is a well-known and rich open source geographic information resource.
-Various resources provided by OSM can be found on the OSM website, with [a complete list of properties](https://wiki.openstreetmap.org/wiki/Map_features).
+Leafmap not only includes built-in resources but also incorporates a wealth of external geographic information sources.
+One of the most prominent among these is OSM (OpenStreetMap), a widely recognized and comprehensive open-source geographic information resource.
+OSM offers a variety of resources, all of which can be explored on the OSM website.
+For a detailed view of what's available, you can refer to [the complete list of properties](https://wiki.openstreetmap.org/wiki/Map_features) provided on their website.
+This list outlines the diverse range of features and data types that OSM offers, making it a valuable resource for anyone working with geographic information in Leafmap.

-In the following example, we use the `add_osm_from_geocode()` method provided by the leafmap package to demonstrate how to get the outline of a city and render it on the map.
-Taking Taichung City as an example, combined with the location information in the EPA air quality monitoring station data, we can clearly see which stations are in Taichung City.
+In the next example, we'll demonstrate how to obtain and display the outline of a city on the map using the `add_osm_from_geocode()` method from the Leafmap package.
+We'll use Taichung City as our example.
+By combining this with the location information from the EPA air quality monitoring station data, we can easily identify which stations are located within Taichung City.
+This method effectively allows us to visually integrate specific geographic outlines with our existing dataset, offering a clearer understanding of the data's geographical context.

 ```python
 city_name = "Taichung, Taiwan"